Complete Idiot's Guide to Getting Organized

 - Package the freezer meals first.
 Back to our hungry family, faced with a huge kettle of spaghetti sauce.
 Before you know it, your meat-loving teen has gutted the pot and put a serious dent in those planned-over meals.
 Instead, fill freezer containers before you serve the evening's meal.
 You'll have a tighter handle on portion control--and there will be no more scant cups of meatless sauce marooned inside the whale.

-- Freeze casserole multiples before cooking.
+- Freeze casseroles before cooking.
 Twice-cooked casseroles are nobody's friend.
 After dinner, who wants to scoop the leavings into freezer bags?
 Efficient multiple cooks build their lasagna in three single-meal containers and freeze two while the evening's dinner is in the oven.